Film Studies BFA

-Submit a short film/video up to 90 seconds in length (maximum), shot in any medium that addresses the theme/concept of "NEW BEGINNINGS" along with three examples of any visual work (photographs, drawings, paintings, computer-generated prints, or photos of sculptures or other artwork - please do not include still frames or screenshots captured from videos, etc.).
+Submit a short film/video up to 90 seconds in length (maximum), shot in any medium that addresses the theme/concept of "RECKONING" along with three examples of any visual work (photographs, drawings, paintings, computer-generated prints, or photos of sculptures or other artwork - please do not include still frames or screenshots captured from videos, etc.).
 The short film/video must illustrate the theme.
 The three examples of visual work do not need to illustrate the theme.

 Please save and upload your project outline as a .pdf file.

 In the form of a short essay (up to 300 words), please answer the following questions: